paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-031-general.md

 #### References in Text
 The Indian Self-Determination and Education Assistance Act ([25 U.S.C.
 450](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450&num=0&edition=prelim) et seq.), referred to in subsec. (a), is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
 2203, which was classified principally to subchapter II (§ 450 et seq.) of chapter 14 of Title 25, Indians, prior to editorial reclassification as chapter 46 (§ 5301 et seq.) of Title 25.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5301&num=0&edition=prelim) and Tables.

 The Indian Health Care Improvement Act, referred to in subsec. (a), is Pub.
 L. 94–437, Sept.
 30, 1976, 90 Stat.
-1400, as amended, which is classified principally to chapter 18 (§ 1601 et seq.) of Title 25, Indians.
+1400, which is classified principally to chapter 18 (§ 1601 et seq.) of Title 25, Indians.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1601 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section1601&num=0&edition=prelim) and Tables.

 The Housing and Community Development Act of 1974, referred to in subsec. (a), is Pub.
 L. 93–383, Aug.
 22, 1974, 88 Stat.
-633, as amended.
-For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5301&num=0&edition=prelim) and Tables.
+633. For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5301&num=0&edition=prelim) and Tables.

 <a id="section-3171"></a>